Psykotikism/Mutant_Tanks/INFORMATION.md

 		// Requires "st_acid.smx" to be installed.
 		"Acid Ability"
 		{
+			// Admins with one or more of these access flags have access to this ability.
+			// --
+			// Empty: No access flags are immune.
+			// Not empty: These access flags are immune.
+			"Access Flags"				""

+			// Admins with one or more of these immunity flags are immune to this ability's effects.
+			// Note: If the Super Tank has one or more of these immunity flags or has the same immunity flags as the survivor victim, the immunity is cancelled.
+			// --
+			// Empty: No immunity flags are immune.
+			// Not empty: These immunity flags are immune.
+			"Immunity Flags"			""

 			// Allow human-controlled Super Tanks to use this ability.
 			// --
 			// 0: OFF